dmbaturin/ocamlbook.org/book/recursive-functions.md

 Sometimes you will want your function definitions to be _mutually recursive_, that is, refer to one another.
 Real life use cases for it often arise in data parsing and formatting, as well as many other fields.
-For example, in JSON, objects (dictionaries) may contain array and vice versa, so if you are writing a JSON formatter, your functions for formatting objects and arrays will need to refer to each other.
+For example, JSON, objects (dictionaries) may contain arrays and vice versa, so if you are writing a JSON formatter, your functions for formatting objects and arrays will need to refer to each other.

 The problem with it in OCaml and many other statically typed languages is that all names must be defined in advance.
+Some languages use forward declarations to get around that issue.

+OCaml allows you to explicitly declare bindings as mutually recursive using the `and` keyword.
-Some languages use forward declarations to let you get around the issue.
-OCaml uses the `and` keyword, so mutually recursive definitions have the following form: `let rec <name1> = <expr> and <name2> = <expr>`.
+Such definitions follow this pattern: `let rec <name1> = <expr> and <name2> = <expr>`.

 Let's demonstrate it using a popular contrived example: